panva/node-oidc-provider/README.md

 Collection of useful configurations use cases are available over at [recipes](/recipes).

-## Debugging
-oidc-provider uses the [debug][debug-link] module internally to log information about various states of authentication requests, errors and grants.
-To see all these set the `DEBUG` environment variable to `oidc-provider:*` when launching your app.

-There is no filter on what is included in the debug output, since it may end-user Personally identifiable information or client credentials its use is only advised for debugging, not regular logging.
-Use emitted events to cherry pick the one's of interest to your flows and form your own logs aware of what should and should not be a part of a logged message.

 ## Events
 Your oidc-provider instance is an event emitter, using event handlers you can hook into the various actions and i.e. emit metrics or that react to specific triggers.
 In some scenarios you can even